charmbracelet/bubbletea/README.md

 - [Tetrigo](https://github.com/Broderick-Westrope/tetrigo): Tetris in the terminal
 - [Signls](https://github.com/emprcl/signls): a generative midi sequencer designed for composition and live performance
 - [Superfile](https://github.com/yorukot/superfile): a super file manager
+- [fireworks-cli](https://github.com/Andrew-Wichmann/fireworks-cli): a celebration with fireworks in the terminal

 ### In Industry